Chaos as floods submerge Mexico's Acapulco, death toll rises

 Since the weekend, the rains have killed at least 55 people in the states of Veracruz, Guerrero, Puebla, Hidalgo, Michoacan and Oaxaca, according to regional emergency services.

-Guerrero, which is home to Acapulco, was the hardest hit with at least 34 people killed in the state, emergency services said.
-Some streets in the state capital if Chilpancingo became rivers of mud and its mayor, Mario Moreno, said the city had "collapsed."
+Guerrero, which is home to Acapulco, was the hardest hit.
+At least 34 of the deaths came Guerrero, local emergency services said.
+Some streets in the state capital Chilpancingo became rivers of mud.
+Local mayor Mario Moreno said the city had "collapsed."

 "The panorama is one of devastation," said Alejandro Hernandez, a 40-year-old landscape gardener on vacation from Mexico City, holed up in an Acapulco hotel with his wife and 3-year-old daughter.